 The Daphne Jackson Fellowship with MRS presents an ideal platform to resume my biomedical research career.
 The provision of mentoring, support and retraining are invaluable.
 This fellowship will give me the opportunity to update my existing skills while learning new high-demand skills to help me develop as a person and move my career forward.

 During my undergraduate degree I loved molecular biology and how it relates to the pathogenesis of disease.
-My PhD looked at the relationship of the HIV viral population to disease progression, primarily the evolutionary analysis of isolates infecting lymphoid and non-lymphoid tissues 1,2.
+My PhD investigated the relationship of the HIV viral populations to disease progression, primarily via evolutionary analysis of isolates infecting lymphoid and non-lymphoid tissues 1,2.
 This led to the discovery of a previously unknown dormant HIV population in the brain and a first author paper with over 100 citation 1.

-Subsequently, I examined the replicative processes of Hepatitis C Virus (HCV) by determining whether the non-structural 5B protein (NS5B; predicted to possess an RNA dependent RNA polymerase activity) was capable of directing HCV replication.
+As a post-doc, I examined the replicative processes of Hepatitis C Virus (HCV) by determining whether the non-structural 5B protein (NS5B; predicted to possess an RNA-dependent RNA polymerase activity) was capable of directing HCV replication.
 I optimized bacterial expression systems and purified the NS5B fusion protein.

-I then investigated the structure/function of the major outer membrane proteins (MOMP’s) of Chlamydia trachomatis and psittaci where I cloned and expressed wild-type and short variable domain 4 (VS4) mutated proteins and functionally reconstituted them at the single-channel level.
-The VS4 domain was not required for pore formation but may help to form the channel3.
+I also investigated the structure/function of the Major Outer Membrane Proteins of Chlamydia trachomatis and psittaci where I cloned and expressed wild-type and short variable domain 4 (VS4) mutated proteins and functionally reconstituted them at the single-channel level.
+I showed that the VS4 domain was not required for pore formation but may help to form the channel3.

 I then joined a leading bio safety testing facility, BioReliance, as the research and development scientist and developed a wide range of molecular based assays for clients as well as providing technical training and support for colleagues.

 I chose to take a career break to raise my family.
-My husband works in the marine industry as a consultant in risk-assessment/safety-management and this job takes him away from home on a regular basis.
-Due to this and the prohibitive costs of childcare we decided it would be best if I put my career on hold to raise our family.
-During this time I have taken over the administrative side of our business.
+My husband works in the marine industry as a consultant in risk-assessment/safety-management, which regularly takes him away from home.
+Due to this and prohibitive childcare costs, we decided I would put my career on hold to raise our family and take on the administrative side of our family’s business.

-Both of my children now attend high school and I am confident they are mature and resilient enough for me to return to my chosen career.
+Both of my children now attend high school and are mature and resilient enough for me to return to my chosen career.
 I am excited to re-engage with the scientific community, even more so after visiting the Wallace lab in November 2018.
 I find the challenges associated with research both rewarding and enlightening and I look forward to returning to the lab environment.

 Word count: 400 (400)